vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 # Supporting Interfaces and Classes

-In order for the ciphers to do their job in providing a complete end-to-end cryptographic services they must accept or implement some strategies for implementing cross-cutting tasks like:
+In order for the ciphers to do their job in providing complete, end-to-end, cryptographic services they must accept or implement some strategies for implementing cross-cutting tasks like:
 * Choose symmetric encryption algorithm or hash algorithm.
 * Generate, export and import encryption keys.
 * Store and retrieve the encryption keys to external media.